unDefinedERROR403/ShootingZilla/README.md

 ## Project Status
-This game is still under development phase.
-Updates are released more frequently and the stable version will be released soon.
+This game has its 1st release(found in Releases) and can be played on both android and iOS devices.
+This game is just a basic version and can be upgraded and updated in future.